riscv-boom/riscv-boom/docs/sections/execution-stages.rst

     write-port trivial.
 Each Execution Unit has a single issue-port dedicated to it but contains within it a number of lower-level Functional Units.

-The Execution Pipeline covers the execution and write-back of micro-ops.
+The Execution Pipeline covers the execution and write-back of Micro-Ops.
-Although the micro-ops will travel down the pipeline one after the other (in the order they have been issued), the micro-ops themselves are likely to have been issued to the Execution Pipeline out-of-order.
+Although the Micro-Ops will travel down the pipeline one after the other (in the order they have been issued), the Micro-Ops themselves are likely to have been issued to the Execution Pipeline out-of-order.
 :numref:`dual-issue-pipeline` shows an example Execution Pipeline for a dual-issue BOOM.